obsquidian/everything/transcripts-canceling.md

 I get that some people have views that are so harmful that giving them a platform is potentially dangerous.
 But in any case, I didn't even give Buck a platform to share his opinions.
 I gave him a platform to be a John Waters impersonator.

 A bunch of people on my subReddit were like, “Why couldn't she just get John Waters to do those lines?”
-Well first of all, I don't actually know John, but I just have a feeling he would write me off as some kind of tr*nny millennial SJW.
+Well first of all, I don't actually know John, but I just have a feeling he would write me off as some kind of trxnny millennial SJW.
 I mean, why is Buck Angel canceled but John Waters isn't?
 Well, because trans Twitter does not know who John Waters is and let's try to keep it that way.

-I actually mentioned this to a friend of mine who knows John and he told me that he and John have actually watched Buck Angel's p*rn together.
+I actually mentioned this to a friend of mine who knows John and he told me that he and John have actually watched Buck Angel's pxrn together.
 So... plot twist!

 Okay, so trans Twitter won't forgive me unless I condemn Buck Angel as truscum and apologize for ever working with him.
 But I'm not going to do that because I don't think it would be the right thing to do, and doing it just to get myself uncanceled would be cowardly.